 As a runner, Rodney has been my main training partner for years.
-Since 2003 — when he was a pup and I was a budding marathoner — the dog and I have run side by side collectively for thousands of miles and on harsh training days up to two hours straight.
+Since 2003 — when he was a pup and I was a budding marathoner — the dog and I have run side by side collectively for thousands of miles and on harsh training days up to 2 hours straight.

-1. Get Your Dog In Shape
+1. Get Your Dog in Shape

 Don’t expect to go on burner 10-mile trail runs as soon as you get your dog.
 Dedicate shorter miles initially to training your dog for all the subtleties of the trail.
 Get the dog to think it’s an active participant in the run by not pushing outside its comfort zone and running too fast or long.
 Eventually, the dog will learn how you operate when running and develop its own pacing.

-2. Sniff In Moderation
+2. Sniff in Moderation

-To do this, ease your dog into sniffing less by allowing them to sniff at the beginning of the run, and less so throughout the run.
+To do this, ease your dog into sniffing less by allowing them to sniff at the beginning of the run, and then less so throughout the run.
 Plan for wide paths to run on, and run in the middle so less foliage can distract and pull the dog.
 Gradually, your dog will get used to sniffing (and stopping) less when on runs.

 3. Practice Positivity!

 Bring treats along to reward good behavior.
 If you find the dog is leading too much, simply stop moving.
-While distracting to your run at first, gradually your dog will learn to behave, all the while remaining happy and comfortable.
+While distracting to your run at first, your dog will gradually learn to behave, all the while remaining happy and comfortable.

-4. Use A Hand Held Leash and Harness
+4. Use a Handheld Leash and Harness

 5. Short Leash